MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-quickstart.md

 Once you have the SDK installed, you are ready to write your first bot.

+## Create a console bot
 For your first bot, you will create a bot that simply echoes back any user input.
-To create your bot, follow these steps:
+To create your console bot, follow these steps:

 1. In the folder that you created earlier for your bot, create a new file named **app.js**.
 2. Open **app.js** in a text editor or an IDE of your choice.
 Add the following code to the file:

    [!code-javascript[consolebot code sample Node.js](../includes/code/node-getstarted.js#consolebot)]

 3. Save the file.
-Now you are ready to run and test out your bot.
+Now you are ready to run and test out your bot in a console window.

 ### Start your bot